 • Awareness raising and support in schools

-Our funding has helped support child carers, of parents with drug and alcohol addiction problems, reduce their risk of developing negative coping strategies and help them reach their potential through improving their mental wellbeing.
+Our funding has helped support child carers of parents with drug and alcohol addiction problems and reduce their risk of developing negative coping strategies in helping them reach their potential through improving their mental wellbeing.

-Happy Days Children’s Charity provide holidays, residential trips, day trips and visiting theatre performances for children who have disabilities or life limiting conditions, children who have been abused or who are young carers.
-Happy Days develops children between 3-17 years, physically, mentally and spiritually by bringing them happiness and fun.
+Happy Days Children’s Charity provides holidays, residential trips, day trips and visiting theatre performances for children who have disabilities or life limiting conditions and children who have been abused or who are young carers.
+Happy Days helps to develop children between the ages of 3 – 17 years in their physical, mental and spiritual well being by bringing them happiness and fun.

 the7stars Foundation is proud to partner with Happy Days, funding a trip to Happy Potter World for 40 young carers aged 6–13 years of age.

 Happy Days’ trips are great morale boosters for the young carers, allowing them to meet other children and young people in similar positions.

 Our funding will further fairness and impact as young carers are often neglected when it comes to recreational outings and holidays and they will be relieved of their day to day caring roles.